GRenkel/serverless-image-optimizer/README.md

 # AWS Cognito UI

 This repository contains a user interface (UI) implementation for user management features using AWS Cognito.
 The project utilizes the antd library as a component library for building the UI.
 The implemented functionalities include user creation, login, session control, and password recovery using AWS Cognito.
+The project also includes route control using the react-router-dom library, ensuring that private routes are only accessible upon user authentication.

 ## Prerequisites